-High winds and tornadoes that made their way across Iowa, Nebraska and Illinois in the summer of 2017 caused extensive destruction, amounting to $1.2 billion in economic costs, according to NOAA.
+High winds and tornadoes that made their way across Iowa, Nebraska and Illinois in the summer of 2017 caused extensive destruction, amounting to more than $1 billion in economic costs, according to NOAA.

 The upper Midwest states also endured severe hailstorms in 2017 that left many buildings and vehicles damaged.
-The cost of that hail and wind damage came to $2.5 billion.
-Meanwhile, the tornado outbreak and wind damage that affected Midwestern states in March 2017, leaving more than 1 million customers in Michigan alone without power, cost an estimated $2.1 billion.
+The cost of that hail and wind damage came to over $2 billion.
+Meanwhile, the tornado outbreak and wind damage that affected Midwestern states in March 2017, leaving more than 1 million customers in Michigan alone without power, cost more than $2 billion.

 To protect your assets and finances from natural disasters like tornadoes, many experts recommend creating a national emergency fund and kit.